 Our engagement photos were done in a cute little area near downtown Tampa when we lived there.
 Phil Porto of The Portos was our AMAZING photographer.
 All we told him was that we wanted brick and he knew of the perfect spot for us.
 I loved where we shot for our own engagement, so clearly downtown Albuquerque is a top 5 for me!
 (See pics below from OUR engagement session with Phil!)

 Back to the mountains!
 I love going to the top of the mountain.
 Whenever we have guests here for the first time, we must take them on the tram.
 Even the spot where you get on the tram has amazing views of the city.
 Taking the tram up is such an amazing experience and you can see so incredibly far!

 One thing I love about shooting at the peak is for a good part of the year you are guaranteed to have snow.
-Being from Florida, I love snow because I grew up never seeing it, so when my couples are ready to get cold I am all for it!
+Being from Florida, I love snow because I grew up never seeing it.
+When my couples are ready to get cold I am all for it!
 Plus, it is already cold, so why not just take it to the next level?

-When I have a couple reach out to me and want to shoot in the snow, well we cannot control the weather and let’s be honest, when it snows in Albuquerque it does not stay for long.
-I always suggest going to the peak to guarantee we will get what they want.
+When I have a couple reach out to me and want to shoot in the snow, I always suggest going to the peak.
+We cannot control the weather, and let’s be honest, when it snows in Albuquerque it does not stay for long.

 On one side of the mountain you can see the entire city and beyond.
 On the other side it is a totally different mountain view, you cannot go wrong no matter what direction you look!

 5 – IN the River

 The river is beautiful, but do you know what makes it even better?
 Walking through it in your clothes!
 I have shot at the river a few times, and I have two favorite sessions that come to mind.